Find information per region

 To find out in which cases the law allows service via the internet, please see the factsheet ‘Service of Documents – Portugal’, in particular the replies to questions 5 and 6.

-Where electronic service is permissible, it is done via the Citius platform, which automatically ensures that documents are available and can be viewed at
+Where electronic service is permissible, it is performed via the Citius platform, which automatically ensures that documents are available and can be viewed at:

 https://citius.tribunaisnet.mj.pt/habilus/myhabilus/login.aspx